HISTORY

-The Hadith of the Drought – Al-Albani Foundation Refutation
+The Hadith of the Drought – Al-Albani Refutation

 The website alalbany.org is the official page of the Imam Al-Albani Center for Studies and Research, dedicated to the work and legacy of Shaykh Muhammad Nasir al-Din al-Albani, a prominent Islamic scholar known for his contributions to hadith studies.
 The site offers resources on al-Albani’s works, scholarly articles, research, and educational programs related to Islamic knowledge.
 It includes publications, lectures, and answers to Islamic jurisprudence questions, as well as general information about the center’s objectives and activities.